Cold Case Files - The Grim Sleeper Part 2

 Oh, okay.

-I know it's something like that.
+I know it was something like that.

 Yeah, I saw it on TV.

-I look at TV.
+I looked at TV.

 Well, of course you do.